StarMeet

 Is it scientifically valid?

 Yes.
 It's built on Kristin Neff's Self-Compassion Scale (SCS-SF short form).
 It measures three components: self-kindness, common humanity, and mindfulness.
+A meta-analysis of 20 samples found a large association between higher self-compassion and lower anxiety, depression, and stress (MacBeth & Gumley, 2012, Clinical Psychology Review).

 Do I need to register?